-We’re a symbolic nation.
-A nation to represent 65 million people that don’t have a land to call home.
-A nation of multiple stories and a common flag.
-An orange and black flag inspired from the life vests many brothers and sisters had to wear in their search for a safer place to live.
-An orange and black flag as an identity for one people who temporarily lost their own.
-An orange and black flag to connect refugees with all those who can help.
-We’re the Refugee Nation.
-And we’re here to show the world that refugees exist.
-That refugees matter.
-And while this crisis persists, we’ll be on their side.
+An orange and black flag inspired by the life vests many brothers and sisters had to wear in their search for a safer land to live.
+An orange and black flag as a symbol of hope and solidarity.
+An orange and black flag to bring the world together to support refugees.
+Because they exist.
+They are millions.
+And they matter.
+While this crisis persists, we’ll be on their side.

 The flag of the Refugee Nation was designed by the artist Yara Said, a Syrian refugee who found asylum in Amsterdam.